gIsaak/molecular-dynamics/journal.md

 for investigation after each simulation.
 Several methods to easily get/set the coordinates and velocities have been implemented for ease of development.

-The Since the Lennard-Jones potential is only a function of r (the distance between the particles), we have precomputed the value of the potential for a range possible distances that the particle may take (noting that this is no larger than the dimension of the periodic box).
+Since the Lennard-Jones potential is only a function of r (the distance between the particles), we have precomputed the value of the potential for a range possible distances that the particle may take (noting that this is no larger than the dimension of the periodic box).
 By precomputing this 1D vector, we use numpy.gradient to calculate the derivative with respect to the distance.
 This derivative can be used to compute both x and y components of the gradient